Noncommutative localizations of a contractive quantum plane: Introduction

 \section{Introduction}

 The localizations or (weak) homological epimorphisms introduced by J. L. Taylor \cite{Tay2} play one of the central roles in the multivariable functional calculus problem for the operator tuples, and noncommutative complex analytic geometry.
 They have also significant impact in computations of the homological dimensions of topological algebras, and many other problems of topological homology developed by J. L. Taylor \cite{TayHom} and A. Ya.
 Helemskii \cite{HelHom}.
 The key idea of a localization is to draw the pure algebra homology construction over a base algebra $B$ to topological homology of a polynormed algebra $A$ along the given canonical algebra homomorphism $B\rightarrow A$.
 Since every pure algebra can be equipped with the finest polynormed topology, the localization can be treated as a polynormed algebra homomorphism $B\rightarrow A$, which identifies the category of polynormed $A$-modules with a full subcategory of the category of polynormed $B$-modules so that topological homology over $A$ is reduced to topological homology over $B$ along the homomorphism $B\rightarrow A$.
 In the purely algebraic case, we used to say that $B\rightarrow A$ is a homological epimorphism \cite{GL}, or $A$ is stably flat over $B$ \cite{NR}, which is equivalent to the condition $\operatorname{Tor}_{n}^{B}\left( A,A\right) =0$ for all $n>0$.
 The stably flatness plays an important role in some problems of representation theory of finite-dimensional algebras \cite{GBW}, and algebraic $K$-theory \cite{NR}.
+The localization property within the content of noncommutative algebras is referred as noncommutative localization similar to the algebraic case (see for example \cite{NR}).